celer-network/layer2-finance-v2-contracts/contracts/strategies/README.md

    `getAssetAddress` simply returns the address of the asset token.

+   `getAssetAmount` returns the approximate asset amount managed by the strategy.

    `aggregateOrders` is a controller-only method that moves the specified amount of assets between the controller and the underlying DeFi protocol.

-   `syncPrice` returns the price of the strategy share.
-It may synchronize the price with the protocol before returning it.
+   `getPrice` returns the price of the strategy share.

    `harvest` is implemented when the protocol provides additional yields in the form of governance tokens.
 The method usually sells the harvested tokens into the asset token and re-invests the gains back into the protocol.
 Beware of